nickgo10/Team-Soon-Automated-Prompt-Engineering-Submission/README.md

  The genetic algorithm operates on binary genotypes, performing operations such as crossover and mutation to explore the space of possible prompts.

-No LLM Call in Example:

-It's important to note that in the given example, there is no direct call to the LLM.
-The output is the same as the prompt, and the sentiment similarity is computed based on the generated set of adjectives.

-In our project, we will be making a direct call to the LLM.
-Therefore, will be able to evaluate the fitness score / similarity of the outputs generated.

-To also help explain the process of genetic algorithms, here is an explanation:

 1. Representation of Prompts:

 In the context of prompt engineering, a prompt can be represented as a sequence of tokens or words.